About

 Jonathan W. Wanzer, M.A.

-I have always been interested in history, not just what happened, but the circumstances around events, the myriad of details that lead up to an event, how everything interrelates and reacts.
-So, it is little surprise that I would find myself under the tutelage of my maternal grandmother, Wanieta “Nita” Ruth SULLIVAN Wanzer (1916-2004), a lifelong teacher and librarian by trade, a renegade genealogist by avocation.
+I have always been interested in history, not just what happened, but the circumstances around events, the myriad of details that lead up to an event, and how everything interrelates and reacts.
+Early on I found myself under the tutelage of my maternal grandmother, Wanieta “Nita” Ruth SULLIVAN Wanzer (1916-2004), a lifelong teacher and librarian by trade, a renegade genealogist by avocation.

 In 1978 a Sullivan family reunion was taking place in Kansas.
-My mother was relocating us to another part of town and jumped on the opportunity to send me on a 2-month genealogical adventure with my grandmother while she packed and moved us.
+My mother chose to relocate us to another part of town and jumped on the opportunity to send me on a 2-month genealogical adventure with my grandmother while she made the move.
 It was on this trip that I first experienced history as we traveled from the San Francisco Bay Area through the Southwest, up into the middle states, crossing the Mississippi River in Hannibal Missouri, and returning through Colorado and Utah on the way home to San Jose, California.

-Many of our stops were tourist traps built around historic locations or well-known people, Laura Ingalls Wilder’s house, Roy Rogers Ranch, Samuel Clements’s house, and the Alamo to name a few, all of course having a museum of some sort and gift shops.
-We steered away from the souvenirs for the most part, though I did buy several of the Little House books while we were at the Wilder house to read on the long driving periods between stops.
-These sites were physical connections to the history they represented, something tangible, being in the place, among the objects that belonged to these storied individuals and events.
-What came later in Moran, Kansas where my grandmother grew up, was deeper still, a visceral link, not just to the historical past, no, this was to my historical past, places my family lived, and in a few cases still did.
+Many of our stops were tourist traps built around historic locations or well-known people, Laura Ingalls Wilder’s house, Roy Rogers Ranch, Samuel Clements’s house, and the Alamo to name a few, all of course having a museum of some sort and gift shop.
+We steered away from the souvenirs for the most part, though I did buy several of the Little House books while we were at the Wilder house to read on the long stretches of road between stops.
+These sites were physical connections to the history they represented, something tangible, in the place, among the objects that belonged to these storied individuals and events.
+What came later in Moran, Kansas where my grandmother grew up, was deeper still, a visceral link, not just to the historical past, to my historical past, places my family lived, and some still did.

-There is a reason we have physical senses, they all make strong mental connections between the facts and emotions of our experiences.
+There is a reason we have physical senses, each can make a strong mental, and emotional connection to the facts of our experiences.
 They are key factors in establishing memories, memory retention, and in recovering memories of things we thought we had forgotten.
 The olfactory sense in particular can evoke strong emotional reactions and bring long-forgotten memories to the surface.
 The smells common to old books and documents affect me deeply.
-You can tell a lot about the environment a book has come from just by its smell, and yes, I do like most smells that accompany old books.
+You can tell a lot about the environment a book has lived in by its smell, and yes, I do have an affinity for many smells that accompany old books.
 Every old or used book I add to my library gets a sniff test as well as a thorough structural examination.
 Old books are just one thing I have a strong sense-memory attachment to.

 Wanieta Ruth SULLIVAN Wanzer